muttaqi/ChromeDB/README.md

 # Using GCP Datastore

+ChromeDB is compatible with any RESTful database API.
+To demonstrate this, an experimental backend for GCP Datastore has been implemented.
 Call the following function in your ChromeDB client before retrieving a collection:

 ```javascript
 client.useDatastore(projectID);
 ```

-# Why GCP?

-GCP was the most viable cloud integration option because of its well-documented, fully supported HTTP REST API that is usable without any additional legwork.

 # Future plans